Widen/cloudfront-auth/README.md

 1. Navigate to your organization's [profile page](https://github.com/settings/profile), then choose OAuth Apps under Developer settings.
     1. Select **New OAuth App**
     1. For **Authorization callback URL** enter your Cloudfront hostname with your preferred path value for the authorization callback.
 Example: `https://my-cloudfront-site.example.com/_callback`
-1. Execute `npm run-script build` in the downloaded directory.
+1. Execute `./build.sh` in the downloaded directory.
 NPM will run to download dependencies and a RSA key will be generated.
     1. Choose `Github` as the authorization method and enter the values for Client ID, Client Secret, Redirect URI, Session Duration and Organization
         -  cloudfront-auth will check that users are a member of the entered Organization.
 1. Upload the resulting `zip` file found in your distribution folder using the AWS Lambda console and jump to the [configuration step](#configure-lambda-and-cloudfront)